Ready to learn how to make bath salts as a gift or for your own self care? It’s easy to make your own DIY bath salts

 This recipe calls for sea salt.
 Sea salt is a natural detox ingredient that draws impurities from the skin and helps regulate hormones.
 I love the look of the Himalayan pink sea salt and use it for all my soak recipes.

-2. DRIED FLOWER BUDS (Lavender or Roses)
+2. DRIED FLOWER BUDS (Lavender)

 I like to use my dried lavender from my herb garden, but you can get lavender online wholesale or from a local lavender farm.